"Thanks for your ideas and advice over the last few years"D.M.

 The Sideways View of The World

 In early May I had the pleasure of attending and speaking at the Value Investing Congress in Las Vegas.
 The last time I spoke there it was May 2008 and the market was just coming off its top.
-(Here is a PDF of the ’08 presentation, and the new presentation is here.)
+(The new presentation is here.)
 The S&P was at 18x trailing earnings.
 Profit margins were at a modern-day high.
 They subsequently collapsed but came back to set an even higher high.

 The market was not cheap in 2008.
 It is not cheap now, either.